Dallas Cowboys vs. San Francisco 49ers NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 - At home this year, Dallas is 5-4 against the spread and 5-4 overall.

-- At home, as 3-point favorites or more, the Cowboys are 5-4 ATS.
+- As 3-point favorites or more at home, the Cowboys are 5-4 ATS.

-- This season, Dallas has hit the over in six of nine games at home.
+- In six of nine games at home this year, Dallas has gone over the total.

-- Away from home, San Francisco is 6-3 overall and 5-4 against the spread.
+- This season in away games, San Francisco is 5-4 against the spread and 6-3 overall.

-- This season, in four of nine road games San Francisco has hit the over.
+- This season, in nine road games, San Francisco has hit the over four times.

 - 49ers away games this season average 46.1 total points, 4.4 fewer than this matchup's over/under (50.5).